 New intelligent materials for future space suits

-The identification and testing of such materials could be used for the development of future European space suits for extravehicular activities (EVA) on the lunar floor and these space suits should be designed to withstand longer and more frequent surface operations than during the Apollo period.
+The identification and testing of such materials will serve to develop future European space suits for extravehicular activities (EVA) on the lunar (and Martian) surface.
+These space suits will need to be designed to withstand longer and more frequent surface operations than during the Apollo period.

 This project is part of ESA’s exploration strategy to return to the Moon in the coming decades, just like the development of GATEWAY, the future lunar orbit space station.
 This station will serve as a “base camp” for conducting robotic and human missions on the lunar surface.
 COMEX also participated in this project for ESA in partnership with Airbus, as part of the development of one of the modules of this space station, the European module “ESPRIT.”

 In conclusion, materials were identified, manufactured, and then tested in facilities in France, Germany, and Austria.
 A special COMEX machine was designed for testing under ultravacuum conditions.
 European astronauts also participated in the project’s closing conference.
 The identified materials will be used for the development of future European space suits for extravehicular activities on the lunar and Martian surfaces.
 The PEXTEX project is part of ESA’s exploration strategy to develop future lunar bases on the Moon and the future international space station in cislunar orbit, GATEWAY.

 Special COMEX machine dedicated to ultravacuum testing &

 Final Meeting – European Space Research and Technology Centre (ESTEC)